Kalua Pork Recipe

 What is Kalua Pork?

-If you have been to Hawaii or a luau, chances are you have had shredded Kalua Pork.
-This is one of my favorite Hawaiian dishes because it is so juicy and flavorful.
+Kalua Pork is a classic Hawaiian dish traditionally cooked in an underground oven.
 In Hawaiian, the word “kalua” means “to cook in an underground oven (or imu).”
-Traditional Hawaiian Kalua Pig is seasoned with Hawaiian sea salt and wrapped in ti leaves, banana leaves or coconut palm fronds.
-It is then buried underground to cook with a special kindling that gives the meat a smoky flavor and sometimes cooked with hot lava rocks.
-It’s delicious and tender, yet time consuming and kind of complicated to cook it this way.
-But, don’t fret!
-We have two easier methods for preparing this authentic recipe without sacrificing flavor.
+The meat is seasoned with Hawaiian sea salt and wrapped in ti leaves, banana leaves or coconut palm fronds.
+It is then buried underground to cook with a special kindling that gives the meat a smoky flavor, and is sometimes cooked with hot lava rocks.
+While that method is amazing, it’s not exactly convenient for most of us.
+So, let’s dive into two simpler, equally delicious ways to make Kalua Pork at home.

 Liquids around a raw pork roast in a slow cooker to make Kalua Pork.